 One of the first new developments was however on the riverside itself.
 In 1770, the Market Place or New Quay at the west end of the little town was developed by the architect David Stephenson and his row of fine Georgian ashlar houses (near the ferry landing) can still be seen today.

 There are many other Georgian houses of this kind in the upper part of the present town away from the river bank.
 Here the new town emerged and rapidly expanded on the previously undeveloped gorse and grass land to the north.
-Most of the extensive developments took place between the late 1760s and 1827 and probably inspired the famed North East architect, John Dobson who was born in the town (at the Pineapple Inn) in 1787 and lived his formative years as the town began to grow.
+Most of the extensive developments took place between the late 1760s and 1827 and probably inspired the famed North East architect, John Dobson who was born in the town (at the Pineapple Inn) in 1787 as he lived here during his formative years as the town began to grow.

 A series of new thoroughfares led up from the riverside into the new town with a notable example being Howard Street.
 Here there are still many Georgian houses interspersed with some modern ones that stay in keeping with the general feel of the street.

 Howard Street culminates in the extensive Northumberland Square.
 This square, centred upon a tree-lined park is slightly smaller than Dockwray Square but was a more successful development.
 It retains its charming original Georgian/Regency era houses on three sides.
-A fourth side is partly bordered but not intrusively so by a more modern library-cum-council services building and the neighbouring very subtle entrance to the Beacon Shopping Centre.
+A fourth side is partly bordered, but not intrusively so, by a more modern library-cum-council services building and the neighbouring very subtle entrance to the Beacon Shopping Centre.

-Returning to the riverside we have to imagine times past when the Tyne at North Shields would have been a sea of sailing ships in days long gone and just as busy in later times when iron ships first emerged.
+Returning to the riverside we have to imagine times past when the Tyne at North Shields would have been a ‘sea’ of sailing ships in days long gone and just as busy in later times when iron ships first emerged.
 Ships can still occasionally be seen coming and going from Tyne Dock to the south and smaller craft from the Royal Quays Marina.

 It was here that the busy port activities of North Shields and the Port of Tyne were focused from the late 19th century and into much of the twentieth century.
 The dock itself is now the Royal Quays Marina with its mass of masts representing a more sedate era in the history of North Shields.
-Close by is the DFDS terminal for cruise ships to Amsterdam where many visitors to the region from foreign parts get their first taste of the region.
+Close by is the DFDS terminal for cruise ships to Amsterdam (Ijmuiden).
+Here many visitors to the region from foreign parts get their first taste of the region.